 🔎 ▹ Every observation can contribute to biodiversity science, from the rarest butterfly to the most common backyard weed.
 Sharing our findings with scientific data repositories help scientists find and use our data.
 All we have to do is observe.
-So then… Let’s do it!
+So then… We’re inviting you to participate in our projects.
+Let’s do it, together!

 Citizen science (CS) is scientific research conducted, in whole or in part by non-nonprofessional scientists.
 Citizen science may be performed by individuals, teams, or networks of volunteers.
 Citizen scientists often partner with professional scientists to achieve common goals.
 Large volunteer networks often allow scientists to accomplish tasks that would be too expensive or time-consuming to accomplish through other means.

 » Because Citizen science enables people from all walks of life to advance scientific research.

 - Because it’s fun and it connects us directly with Nature and the communities around us.